This is a wrapper of the ComplexHeatmap::Heatmap()

 Here are the features:

-Automatic coloring of the dendrogram
+Automatic coloring of the dendrogram.

-Easy highlight or display of the values of certain cells
+Easy highlight or display of the values of certain cells in the body and annotations of the heatmap.

-Discrete color-value mapping for integer matrices containing few unique values
+Discrete color-value mapping for integer matrices containing few unique values.

-Clustering of the character matrix based on the orders of characters
+Clustering of the character matrix based on the orders of characters.

-Interface to plot across rows
+Interface to plot across rows.

 Handling of edge cases:

-Inf and -Inf values in input matrix cause errors in
+values in input matrix cause errors instats::dist()

 for clustering, they are reset as NA.If missing values are present in the input matrix or row and column annotations, a legend for missing value is added.